Medinaceli

 Medinaceli (/es/) is a municipality and town in the province of Soria, in Castile and León, Spain.
 Built on a hilltop at about 1210 metres above sea level, the town oversees the Jalón valley.
 The municipality includes other villages like Torralba del Moral.
 The A-15 and A-2 motorways link up in the municipality.

 Etymology

-Its name derives from the Masmuda tribe مدينة سليم madīnat salīm, which was named after the berber Tribe of Masmuda.
+Its name derives from the Arabic مدينة سليم madīnat salīm, which comes from the Masmuda berber lineage of the Banū Sālim.

 History

 Situated at the confluence of the rivers Jalón and Arbujuelo, Medinaceli was the site of the Celtiberian town known as Occilis or Okilis.

 During the Islamic period it enjoyed the status of madina (city).
-In this period, the Berber Banū Salīm, a lineage of the Masmuda tribal group, installed in the area.
-Even after the Banū Salīm fell from grace and were routed in 920, Medinaceli retained its strategic importance for Cordobese authorities, serving as a powerbase for military operations in the north, including the campaign against Christian settlements in the upper Duero and the curbing of the Banu Tujib revolt.
+In this period, the Berber Banū Sālim, a lineage of the Masmuda tribal group, installed in the area.
+Even after the Banū Sālim fell from grace and were routed in 920, Medinaceli retained its strategic importance for Cordobese authorities, serving as a powerbase for military operations in the north, including the campaign against Christian settlements in the upper Duero and the curbing of the Banu Tujib revolt.
 Medinaceli became the head of the Middle March in 946.